 |Mr. Lee is a graduate of Mississippi State University.
 In 1987 he began his teaching career in the Biloxi Public Schools at Fernwood Jr. High School.
 During that first year he was named the Biloxi Rookie Teacher of the Year by the Biloxi Chamber of Commerce.

 Mr. Lee is a member of the Phi Beta Mu International Bandmasters Fraternity as well as the Mississippi Bandmasters Association and the Gulf Coast Band Directors Association.
 He is a past president of the Gulf Coast Band Directors Association and was a past recipient of the GCBDA Jr. High Director of the Year award.
 Mr. Lee is also a member of the 41st Army Band with the Mississippi National Guard.

-Mr. Lee helps teach the beginning band students and directs the high school Jazz Band and the high school Concert Band.
+Mr. Lee helps teach the beginning band students and directs the high school Jazz and Concert Bands.

 John’s original arrangements are featured on Wayne Downey’s Xtremepercussion website, a part of EXTREMEBRASS LLC at www.xtremebrass.com and with Shane Gwaltney at www.shanegwaltney.com.

 Serving as percussion representative and advisory board member for the Louisiana Color Guard and Percussion Circuit, Mr. Dunlap is well known to educators, parents and students as a teacher who creates a positive and enthralling learning environment for students of all ages along the Eastern and Southern coastlines.

 Recently inducted into the Gulf Coast Circuit Hall of Fame, John currently resides in Biloxi where he works for Biloxi Public Schools and is continuing to focus on composing original scores for a variety of educational levels.